nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Added

 - new option `config.source.options.adaption.downStep`
-  - for ABR automatic 'deviationOfMean' and 'deviationOfMean2' only
+  - htmlFor ABR automatic 'deviationOfMean' and 'deviationOfMean2' only
   - allows to define the minimum number of steps during a ABR initialized down switch via the `adaption` object
   - if the number of remaining lower renditions is smaller than the value then the switch will be performed to the lowest rendition
   - default value is `1`